-This article covers JPMorgan Chase & Co., providing a fundamental analysis of JPM stock and an overview of key metrics from Q3 and Q4 2024 as well as Q1–Q3 2025, enabling comparison across periods.
-Based on the observed dynamics of JPMorgan Chase & Co.’s share performance, a technical analysis of JPM is also presented, forming the basis for the JPMorgan Chase & Co. stock forecast for 2025.
+This article reviews JPMorgan Chase & Co., provides a fundamental analysis for JPM shares, and outlines the bank’s quarterly results, allowing a comparison of financial performance across different periods.
+Based on the current price performance of JPMorgan Chase & Co. shares, a technical analysis of JPM is also conducted, forming the basis for the JPMorgan stock forecast for 2026.

 JPMorgan Chase & Co. traces its origins to the Bank of the Manhattan Company, founded in 1799.
 The modern conglomerate was shaped by a long history of consolidation, culminating in the 2000 merger between Chase Manhattan Corporation and J.P.
 Morgan & Co.
 The company did not undergo an IPO, having been formed through successive mergers and acquisitions.
 Nevertheless, JPMorgan Chase shares are listed on the New York Stock Exchange under the ticker symbol JPM.